grahamc/system-configurations/README.md

 ## Running the home configuration

+### Using Nix

+- Run the shell with `nix run github:bigolu/dotfiles`
+- Run a specific command in the shell with `nix run github:bigolu/dotfiles -- -c 'nvim some-file.py'`

+### Using a Standalone Executable

 My home config is also available as an executable with no dependencies.
 The executable is self-extracting archive (SFX) that contains all the commandline programs I use, as well as my config files for them.
 Running it will start my shell which will have access to these programs and configs.

 - Run the shell with `NIX_ROOTLESS_BUNDLER_DELETE_CACHE=1 sh -c "$(curl -fsSL https://raw.githubusercontent.com/bigolu/dotfiles/master/.github/run-shell.sh)"`